The Best Black Friday and Cyber Monday Email Campaigns

 Animated GIFs in email increase CTR by 26%.
 Since Black Friday and Cyber Monday are one of the biggest days for email, there’s no better time to incorporate a GIF in your campaign.

-Forever 21 did a fantastic job of employing this tactic with their Black Friday campaign below.
+Forever 21 did a fantastic job of incorporating GIFs with their Black Friday campaign below.
 They used a scratch card design to represent three possible gold fields with different prizes underneath: 15%, 20% or 25% off the user’s purchase.
-Not only is this visually compelling, it is also an enticing strategy as a lot of their readers will click and engage solely to see what prize they get.
+Not only is this visually compelling, it’s also a great way to get readers to engage with the email.

 Lou and Grey